mung4i/didactic-winner/README.md

 ## Configuration

-There is only one 3rd party stack on the project and it uses SPM to fetch it so configuration is out of the box with XCode.
+There is only one 3rd party stack on the project and it uses cocoapods to fetch.
+Feel free to run `pod install` on the root of the project.

 ## Testing